trodemaster/packer-WinSrv2012r2/README.md

 This is a simplified version of our Windows Server 2012 r2 packer template for ESXi/vCloud Director.
 I'm posting this to share some different approaches to building the windows image and related code.

-Interesting parts of this template
+## Interesting parts of this template

 1. Boot from pvscsi virtual disk adapter
-2. Use vmxnet3 virtual network adapter.
+2. Use vmxnet3 virtual network adapter
 3. Build the image using a commercial ssh server from http://www.bitvise.com/ssh-server
-4. Running windows updates from a packer shell provisioner.
+4. Running windows updates from a packer shell provisioner
-5. Using -var-file to hold final windows password and wsus server settings per packer build machine.
+5. Using -var-file to hold final password and wsus server settings per packer build machine
-6. Uninstalling the SSH server on shutdown.
+6. Uninstalling the SSH server on shutdown
-7. Improved cleanup of the disk using dism for smaller vmdk size.
+7. Improved cleanup of the disk using dism for smaller vmdk size
-8. Setting a wsus group and local IP to speed up build time.
+8. Setting a wsus group and local IP to speed up build time
-9. Installing VMware tools from a specific installer with powershell.
+9. Installing VMware tools from a specific installer with powershell

 ## Populating the FILES directory is required before build.
 <pre>